dspinellis/git-issue/README.md

   failed.
 * **Git based**
   Issues are changed and shared through Git.
-  This provides _gi_ with a robust, efficient, portable, and widely available infrastructure.
+  This provides _git issue_ with a robust, efficient, portable, and widely available infrastructure.
   It allows you to reuse your Git credentials and infrastructure, allows the efficient merging of work, and also provides a solid audit trail regarding any changes.